 Definition and Explanation of a Trade Mark

 A Trade Mark is a brand name, a slogan or a logo that identifies the services or goods of your business and distinguishes it from your competitors’ services or goods.
-It protects the company name and is an asset in the business.
+It protects the company name and becomes a capital asset of the business.

 The most important part of any Trade Mark application is the specification of goods or services.
-In terms of Section 11(1) of the Act a Trade Mark must be registered in respect of goods or services falling into a particular class.
+A Trade Mark must be registered in respect of goods or services falling into a particular class.
 All goods and services fall into one of 45 classes.
 We will assist you to ensure you choose the correct class(es) for the necessary protection.
 Click here to see all the classes.
-These classes are subdivided in Thirty four (34) classes for goods; and eleven (11) for services.
+These classes are subdivided in thirty four (34) classes for goods; and eleven (11) for services.

 1. Protection: It is a source of exclusivity.

-Registering a Trade Mark is the best, safest, quickest and most cost effective way to ensure legal exclusivity for the use of your company name or logo etc. No one else will be able to use your brand or a brand name confusingly similar!
+Registering a Trade Mark is the best, safest, quickest and most cost effective way to ensure legal exclusivity for the use of your company name, slogan or logo etc. No one else will be able to use your brand or a brand name confusingly similar!